 The goal is complete visibility, or as near as possible.
 It becomes very hard to defend against what you cannot see, what you do not know.
 Not knowing what is connected to your network, or your computer, or even what is inside of your computer, increases the attack surface of your organization.
 Organizations begin by protecting two things: One, their perimeter; two their most valuable assets.
 When resources are limited, as they often are, choices must be made.
 With limited time and resources, it is important to get the most for your investment.
-And this is where the brilliance of hardware access control comes into play.
+And this is where the brilliance of hardware access control and Sepio platform comes into play.

-Installing Sepio’s Hardware Access Control (HAC-1) solution, the first of its kind, was truly eye-opening.
+Installing Sepio’s HAC-1 Hardware Access Control solution, the first of its kind, was truly eye-opening.
 In less than an hour, the network and everything attached was visible.
-There was no need for massive hardware installations, no need for expensive cloud deployments, simply the system with a small poller.
+There was no need for massive hardware installations.
+No need for expensive cloud deployments, simply the system with a small poller.
 In my tenure in the information technology field, I have never had such ease with an installation.
 The resource cost to benefit ratio is truly extraordinary.
 The care the developers took to make the installation, upgrades, and even integrations work with such ease shows the investment Sepio has in their product, the first of its kind, the birth of hardware access control.